pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 The whole subject was explored in a generous and sympathetic spirit at a meeting of librarians and book publishers.
 Mr.
-H. M. Lydenberg of the New York Public&nbsp;{%- include pagebreak.html canvas=296 -%}&nbsp;Library, Mr. Milton Ferguson, chairman of the book-buying committee of the American
+H. M. Lydenberg of the New York Public {% include pagebreak.html canvas=296 %} Library, Mr. Milton Ferguson, chairman of the book-buying committee of the American
 Library Association, and Dr. Andrew Keogh of Yale University Library met with Mr.